Welcome, this guide will show you how to get rid of bed bugs permanently, and end the sleepless nights that these tiny monsters are causing you.

 The Battle Begins!

-The bed is the first place you should start if your looking to permanently get rid of bed bugs.
+The bed is the first place you should start when dealing with a bed bug infestation.
 You do not need to dispose of your mattress, box spring, or bed frame.
 In most cases you can effectively treat these items for bed bugs.

 Begin treating your bed by laundering all of the bedding including sheets, pillows, pillowcases, and blankets.
 Tie these items up into plastic bags after removing them from your bed to prevent spreading bed bugs around.